-We also look at the potential carrying capacity of the earth both now, and in the future.
+– What the potential carrying capacity of Earth is right now, and also in the future

 Summary – Carrying Capacity Of Earth

 An unofficial definition of carrying capacity might be the maximum population size that an environment can sustain with it’s available resources

 Carrying capacity obviously differs between different geographic locations